LangArthur/emotions-detection/README.md

 # Emotion-detection

-The program detects different emotions of a person from video stream/images.
+The program detects different emotions of a person from video stream / file.

 This project has an educational purpose.